gabrielferreira/apprelease/README.md

 - If there is a technical problem with ```apprelease```, [open an issue](https://github.com/gabrielferreira/apprelease/issues/new).

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache 2.0 license.
 See the [LICENSE](https://github.com/gabrielferreira/apprelease/blob/master/LICENSE) file.